Victoria Mines, Ontario: History

 Victoria Mines and Mond were established by German-born British chemist and industrialist Ludwig Mond as company towns for the Mond Nickel Company in 1899.
 The mine itself was originally prospected in 1886 by Henry Ranger.
 Mond, having created the Mond process for extracting and purifying nickel in 1890, purchased the mine site in 1899 to ship the ores to a refinery in Clydach, Wales.
 Operations at the mine began in February of 1901, with production reaching 5,000 tons per month by 1915.
-The mine would be come the deepest in Ontario in 1919, with a depth of 3012 ft.
+The mine would become the deepest in Ontario in 1919, with a depth of 3012 ft.

 2 mi south of the mine was the smelter and roast yard, located near the settlement of Victoria Mines.
 The smelter and roast yard processed ores from Victoria Mine as well as the Garson and Worthington mines.
 With the completion of the Wabageshik hydrolectric dam in 1909, the smelter was converted from steam power to electric, increasing the capacity from 60,000 tons of ore per year to 140,000.
 The mine, roast yard and smelter were connected by an 11400 ft Trenton-Bleichert aerial tramway.
 Samples from the mine contained a mix of minerals, including Pyrrhotite, Pentlandite, Chalcopyrite, Sperrylite and Scheelite, and 805,580 tons of ore were produced between 1900 and 1923.